Lucifer-0905/ignitiaLearn/README.md

 Projects - Get AI-suggested portfolio projects (uses Gemini) Analytics - Track your learning progress Troubleshooting
+Issue	Solution
+Port 5000 already in use	Kill the process: lsof -i :5000 then kill -9 <PID>
+npm install fails	Delete node_modules and package-lock.json, then retry Gemini API not working	Check if GEMINI_API_KEY is set in .env file Page not loading	Check browser console (F12) and terminal for errors That's it!
+You're ready to run Ignitia locally. 🚀

 📱 Ignitia Sidebar - Complete Feature Guide
 Here's how each feature in your sidebar works: